 Application for Reentry Permit

-To obtain a Reentry Permit, the applicant should file Form I-131, Application for Travel Document.
+To obtain a Reentry Permit, the applicant should file Form I-131.
 You must file Form I-131 while you are physically present in the United States.
 It will generally take at least 90 days for USCIS to approve the request.
 Expedited processing may be available for certain applicants.

 Not a Cure All